alucardness/laravel-paypal-setup/README.md

 composer require league/omnipay-paypal
 ```

 3.Once the installation is complete, open your Laravel project's .env file and add your PayPal API credentials.
 The credentials are required to connect to the PayPal API and process payments.
-The credentials can be obtained from your PayPal <a href="https://developer.paypal.com/">Paypal Developer</a> account.
+The credentials can be obtained from your <a href="https://developer.paypal.com/">Paypal Developer</a> account.

 <ol>
     <li>Navigate to the <code>Apps & Credentials</code> tab.</li>